-Electricians install, maintain and troubleshoot electrical systems and equipment in homes, offices, institutions and industrial plants.
+"I want to enter the restaurant industry and this class will prepare me for the real world while teaching me topics including serving and cooking."
+Brian Burdick, Whitesboro homes, offices, institutions and industrial plants.
 Students learn residential, light commercial and industrial wiring through a variety of hands-on activities and projects.
 During the second year of the program, students also receive instruction in Heating, Ventilation and Air Conditioning (HVAC).
 Students in the Electricity & HVAC program may obtain between three and six college credits from SUNY Delhi, Alfred State or Fulton Montgomery Community College through articulation agreements.